Importance of Competitive Analysis in Marketing and SEO

 Also, keep a tab on how frequently they come up with the content resource.
 If you want to beat the competitors, it’s imperative to produce more content regularly with superior quality.

-Step 3: Understand The Competitor’s SEO Strategy
+Step 3: SEO Competitor Analysis

 There is a high chance that your content marketing strategy is superior to your competitor.
 However, when it comes to traction, you fall behind the competitor.
 This could be the result of the competitor optimizing their pages better.